-- Preheat electric griddle to medium heat (or about 350 degrees F), or a large skillet on medium to medium-low heat on the stove stop.
+- Preheat electric griddle to medium heat (or about 350 degrees F / 176 C), or a large skillet (we prefer seasoned cast iron, the Always Pan, or another nonstick pan) on medium to medium-low heat on the stove stop.
 You want the surface to be hot but not screaming hot – oil shouldn’t burn when it hits the surface.

-- Combine 3/4 cup milk and lemon juice in a large bowl and let rest for 5 minutes to curdle.
+- Combine milk (starting with lesser end of range) and lemon juice in a large bowl and let rest for 5 minutes to curdle.
 Then add melted Earth Balance, maple syrup, pumpkin, maple syrup, brown sugar, vanilla extract and whisk to combine.

 - Next add flour, baking soda, baking powder, salt and spices to a sifter and sift over the wet ingredients.
 If the batter appears too thin, add a bit more flour.
 If too thick, add a splash of almond milk.
 If too thin, add a bit more flour.
 Let batter rest for 5-10 minutes.

 - Butter or spray your griddle with cooking spray and pour 1/4 cup measurements of the batter onto the griddle.
-There should be 6-7 pancakes.
+There should be 6-7 pancakes (as original recipe is written).
 Flip when bubbles appear in the middle and the edges turn slightly dry.
 Cook for 1-3 minutes more on the other side, then plate.

 - Top with Earth Balance and maple syrup and a dash more pumpkin pie spice, or whatever else you desire.
 Will reheat well the next day in the microwave.

 *Nutrition information is a rough estimate calculated without extra vegan butter or maple syrup for serving.

 Leave a Comment & Rating!